lionelmace/iks-lab/book/connect-database.md

     ![](./images/cloudant-credentials.png)

-1. Click New Credentials and keep all the default options
+1. Click **New Credentials** and keep all the default options

     ![](./images/cloudant-credentials2.png)

 1. Duplicate the file `credentials.template.env` in the root folder to a new file `credentials.env`

 1. Edit the file `credentials.env` and fill out the value for both CLOUDANT_USERNAME and CLOUDANT_APIKEY from the generated credentials above.
+Make sure you uncomment those 2 lines

-1. Optional: Create an instance of a service using the CLI instead of the Console.
+1. **Optional**: Create an instance of a service using the CLI instead of the Console.
     ```sh
     ibmcloud resource service-instance-create <service_instance_name> <service_name> <service_plan_name> <location>
     ```